 Speed of Media

-Media speed is determined by blast pressure, nozzle design, propellant or gas type, and nozzle distance.
-For instance, a larger crater forms when the speed of the particle increases as it strikes the surface.
-This is typically the least understood variable.
+The speed at which the abrasive particles travel is determined by many factors: blast pressure, nozzle design, propellant or gas type, and nozzle distance.
+The faster a particle travels, the larger a crater it leaves in the targeted surface.

 The Ra is a combination of the depth of the crater and the displaced ring around the edge.
-It is possible to use micro-abrasive blasting on a ductile material to produce either a satin or a matte finish.
+Depending on the abrasive selection and composition of the ductile surface, micro-abrasive blasting can produce either a satin or a matte finish.

 There is no displaced ring.
 Ra is typically determined by the fracture mechanics and grain size of the substrate.
 Blasting on brittle materials only produces a matte finish.